NJ-CleverSolutions/Shell/README.md

 # Shell
 ## Purpose
-An application designed in C and C++ to be use instead of a default shell program.
+An application designed in C and C++ to be used instead of a default shell program.
 Implemented using lex and yacc.

 ## Software
 Vim<br>